gburgyan/go-ctxdep/Readme.md

 The intent is that a generator may involve potentially expensive operations, so it would be wasteful to invoke it multiple times.

 This same mechanism is also used when resolving immediate dependencies to prevent running the same generator more than once.

+### Debugging and error handling

+A call to `ctxdep.Status(ctx)` will return a string representation of everything in the dependency context.
+This can be used to verify what is and is not in the context in case something unexpected occurs.

+In case errors are returned, they will be of type `ctxdep.DependencyError`.
+The status of the context will be in that error object at time of evaluation to aid in any debugging that is needed.